GSA/resources.data.gov/pages/_resources/fdspp-nasa-ai-metadata-tags.md

   If you’d like to learn more about this project, please contact [anthony.r.buonomo@nasa.gov](mailto:anthony.r.buonomo@nasa.gov)or[brian.a.thomas@nasa.gov](mailto:brian.a.thomas@nasa.gov).
 Visit [https://www.sti.nasa.gov](https://www.sti.nasa.gov/)to see a sample of the sort of data the tagger was trained on.
 At present, the code related to the project it not publicly available.

-  #### The Federal Data Strategy Incubator Project

-  The Incubator Project helps federal data practitioners think through how to improve government services, enabling the public to get the most out of federal data.
-This Proof Point and others will highlight the many successes and challenges data innovators face every day, revealing valuable lessons learned to share with data practitioners throughout government.
 examples: ""
 link: ""
 layout: resource